Management Agreement and Public-Private Partnership – Pilot Scheme

 Management Agreement (MA)

-Under the MA scheme, funding support would be granted through the Environment and Conservation Fund (ECF) to enable non-governmental organisations (NGOs) to enter into management agreements with landowners for enhancing the conservation of the sites concerned.
-ECF is currently supporting seven MA projects located at Fung Yuen, Long Valley and Ho Sheung Heung, Ramsar Site and Deep Bay Wetland outside Ramsar Site, Sai Wan, Lai Chi Wo and Sha Lo Tung, which cover over 37 hectares of land and 600 hectares of fishponds.
+There are currently seven MA projects being carried out at Fung Yuen, Long Valley and Ho Sheung Heung, Ramsar Site and Deep Bay Wetland outside Ramsar Site, Sai Wan, Lai Chi Wo and Sha Lo Tung, which cover over 38 hectares of land and 600 hectares of fishponds.

 Since 2005, MA projects have been implemented at Fung Yuen and Long Valley and Ho Sheung Heung, which resulted in substantial increases in the diversity of butterflies and birds within the areas.
 In 2012, MA projects were launched in Ramsar Site and Deep Bay Wetland outside Ramsar Site to restore and enhance the conservation value of commercial fishponds.
 These projects not only resulted in direct benefits on birds, they have also enhanced the public’s knowledge and awareness of nature conservation through participating in a series of educational activities.